grz0zrg/fsynth/documentation/mk/docs/sounds_import.md

 ##### Import videos audio

 This settings is used for all videos import, if checked, Fragment will import the audio channel independently of the visual channel, this mean that there will be two images generated from a single video file.
 Note that this may take a long time to process.

+##### Import phase

+When checked phase informations will be outputted into Blue channel as a 8-bit value (0 - 255), due to lack of output parameters the phase only correspond to the Left channel phase. (no stereophonic phase informations)

 ## How-to